 A significant element in determining the company's pension income or expense is the expected long-term rate of return on plan assets.
 The company sets the expected long-term rate of return based on the expected long-term return of the various asset categories in which it invests.
 The company considers the current expectations for future returns and the actual historical returns of each asset class.
 Also, because the company's investment policy is to actively manage certain asset classes where the potential exists to outperform the broader market, the expected returns for those asset classes are adjusted to reflect the expected additional returns.
 For 2022, the company has assumed that the expected long-term rate of return on U.S. plan assets will be 6.50%, and on the company's non-U.S. plan assets will be 3.88%.
 A change of 25 basis points in the expected long-term rate of return for the company's U.S. and non-U.S. pension plans causes a change of approximately \$7 million and \$5 million, respectively, in 2022 pension expense.
 The assumed long-term rate of return on assets is applied to a calculated value of plan assets, which recognizes changes in the fair value of plan assets in a systematic manner over four years.
-This produces the expected return on plan assets is deferred.
+This produces the expected return on plan assets that is included in pension income or expense.
+The difference between this expected return and the actual return on plan assets is deferred.
 The net deferral of past asset gains or losses affects the calculated value of plan assets and, ultimately, future pension income or expense.
-At December 31, 2021, for the company's U.S. qualified defined benefit pension plans, the calculated value of plan assets was \$3.14 billion and the fair value was \$3.07 billion.
+At December 31, 2021, for the company's U.S. qualified defined benefit pension plans, the calculated value of plan assets was \$3.07 billion.